The orange juice which may end up costing a Hartlepool motorist and her friend £100 each

 She added: "I was absolutely shocked, because I thought we’d gone within the rules.”

-Northwest Parking Management, which looks after the car park, has said a payment of £1.50 allows two hours stay on site and not two-and-a-half hours.
+Northwest Parking Management, which looks after the car park, has said a payment of £1.50 allows two hours’ stay – including the initial half hour – and not two-and-a-half hours.

 The company has also said that this is “clearly” stated by the tariff on site.

-But former Hartlepool borough councillor Michelle has said the signage is “confusing” and needs to be made clearer.
+But former Hartlepool borough councillor Michelle has said the car park signage is “confusing” and needs to be clearer.

 She continued: “The sign is very confusing.
 It is not clearly indicated.

-"They need to put correct signage.
-They need to put it correctly, so the average Joe Bloggs like me can go and read it and know exactly, yes, I can leave that car, safe in the knowledge that I’ve paid my car park fee."
+"They need to put it correctly so the average Joe Bloggs like me can go and read it and know exactly, yes, I can leave that car, safe in the knowledge that I’ve paid my car park fee."

+An initial £60 fine can rise to £100 although Michelle is now waiting the outcome of an appeal.

 Northwest Parking Management added: “The tariffs applicable and the terms and conditions of parking are clearly displayed on the signage around the site.